This is the multi-page printable view of this section. Click here to print.

 How to test connection settings

-Use kafkacat utility - it internally uses same library to access Kafla as clickhouse itself and allows easily to test different settings.
+Use kafkacat utility - it internally uses same library to access Kafla as ClickHouse itself and allows easily to test different settings.

 kafkacat -b my_broker:9092 -C -o -10 -t my_topic \